 Install the Knee Braces

-Remove the temporary two-by-four braces as these will be used to create permanent cross braces.
+Remove the temporary 2-by-4-inch board braces as these will be used to create permanent cross braces.
 These can either be short knee braces that extend from one post to the floor frame or they can be longer diagonal braces that extend from one post to an adjacent post.

 Set the Joists

-To increase the joists' strength, double up the two sides of the frame that have the joist hangers with two more two-by-tens mounted on the outside of the frame.
+To increase the joists' strength, double up the two sides of the frame that have the joist hangers with two more 2-by-10-inch boards mounted on the outside of the frame.
 Nail into place with the 2 1/2-inch nails.

 Build the Flooring